Aaegis/vocabHelperV2/README.md

 I manually update this website when new vocabulary words are released.
 This means the Vocabulary Words will need some time to update.

 I cannot guarantee that this website will always be available.
 Please do not rely on this website to study, or please have backup plans.

+This is a continuation of my English Vocabulary Lesosn Helper (different repository).
+Rather than updating, I decided to make a new repository so that I could learn Web Development by myself rather than let others do it for me.
+However, I do appreciate anyone's help/advice!